-MSIG Holdings (Asia) Pte.
-Ltd., which is incorporated in Singapore, was the immediate holding company up until 25 January 2021, the date its shareholding in MSIG Insurance (Malaysia) Bhd was transferred to the Company's penultimate holding company, Mitsui Sumitomo Insurance Co.
-The penultimate and ultimate holding companies are Mitsui Sumitomo Insurance Co., Ltd. and MS&AD Insurance Group Holdings, Inc., respectively.
+The immediate holding and ultimate holding companies are Mitsui Sumitomo Insurance Co., Ltd. and MS&AD Insurance Group Holdings, Inc., respectively.
 Both companies are incorporated in Japan.

 (ii) Fellow subsidiaries

 These are entities which are under common control of the ultimate, penultimate and immediate holding companies.